twbs/bootstrap/docs/components/buttons.md

 | `$().button('toggle')` |Toggles push state.
 Gives the button the appearance that it has been activated.  |

 ## Button Clip
-Shows implementation of a clipped button to different Positions.
+Shows implementation of a <div class="icon-heart-outline"></div>c lipped button to different Positions.

 ### Top